uncognic/circuitchat/README.md

 - Zero-config defaults: Works out of the box with a single command, no setup required (other than installing Rust)

 ## Usage

-1. Peer A runs `circuitchat listen`, which bootstraps Tor and publishes a temporary onion address.
-2. Peer A shares that onion address with Peer B through any out-of-band channel.
-3. Peer B runs `circuitchat initiate <onion_address>`, connects over Tor, and both peers perform a Noise handshake.
-4. A chat session begins with E2EE messages sent directly over the Tor stream.

-## Usage
 ### Listen for a connection
 ```sh
 circuitchat listen